-"Other intangible assets" includes the allocation of the purchase price related to the acquisition of Santos Barosa Vidros, S.A. (see note 5) attributable to customer acquisition in the business combination, which is amortised over the estimated period in which the cash flows generated are received.
+"Other intangible assets" includes the allocation of the purchase price related to the acquisition of Santos Barosa Vidros, S.A. in 2017 attributable to customer acquisition in the business combination, which is amortised in 4 years over the estimated period in which the cash flows generated are received.